tramacore/java-project-61/README.md

 Hello , this is my **FIRST** hexlet project.
 ##### MAKEFILE
-' make comp to compilate app '
+'make comp to compilate app'
 **make clean** to delete build \
 **make run-dist** or **make** to run the app